Jodie Broughton: Salford Red Devils

 He joined Salford for 2010 and has since seen his career flourish at the Greater Manchester club establishing himself in the Reds' first team and being drafted into the England training squad.

 Huddersfield Giants

-He signed for 2013 League Leaders Shield winners Huddersfield Giants in October 2013, he made his senior début on 7 March 2014 and scored a try in a 12-12 draw with the Leeds Rhinos.
+He signed for 2013 League Leaders Shield winners Huddersfield Giants in October 2013, he made his senior début on 7 March 2014 and scored a try in a 12–12 draw with the Leeds Rhinos.
 In March 2015 he played for the Oldham in their League 1 Cup game against Barrow Raiders.

 Catalans Dragons

 On 18 August 2015, Jodie signed for the Super League French franchise the Catalans Dragons on a two-year deal starting in 2016.

 Batley Bulldogs

 On 24 August 2020 it was announced that Broughton had signed for the Batley Bulldogs for the 2021 season.
+Broughton retired from playing rugby league at the end of the 2021 season.

 Personal

-Broughton is unusual in that he also holds a part-time job with Wates Construction, as a trainee quantity surveyor based on a building site in Doncaster, and is also studying part-time for a degree at the University of Salford.
+Broughton Graduated from Salford University in 2012.
+He is now a Quantity Surveyor and works with his former club the Huddersfield Giants as a Positive well-being coach for their Scholarship programme.